gregpalmr/smack-stack-tutorial/README.md

      $ scripts/run-sample-spark-kafka-job.sh

+These spark jobs utilize the Spark-History server and the Spark External Suffle Service in addition to the using the Spark Dispatcher to launch the Spark Driver program and Spark Executors.
+The Spark submit-args that are used include the following:

+     For enabling the use of the External Shuffle Service

+          --conf spark.shuffle.service.enabled=true
+          --conf spark.local.dir=/tmp/spark
+          --conf spark.dynamicAllocation.enabled=false

+     For enabling the Spark History server

+          --conf spark.eventLog.enabled=true
+          --conf spark.eventLog.dir=hdfs://hdfs/history

 ## Step 5.
 Stop the SMACK Stack Components.

 If you would like to stop all the SMACK Stack components, use this command: